Zahed Sultan: Live performance

-In 2019, Sultan performed a Soundbath project in London to "explore the potentiality for electronic music to be a source of healing."
+In 2019, Sultan performed a Soundbath project in London to "explore the potentiality for electronic music to be a source of healing".

-Music Production
+Music production

 In addition to his own projects, Sultan has worked as a music producer for Saudi Arabian singer / songwriter tamtam, on her debut single / remixes EP Little Girl in 2012 and her Games EP in 2014.

 In 2017, Sultan contributed to composer and conceptual-artist Fatima Al Qadiri's EP Shaneera as the vocals tracking engineer for the album at his recording studio in Kuwait, contributing to ″a safe space where they could be at ease″.

 In 2020, Sultan produced two songs "CONTROL" and "WAYWTD" for Yemeni/British artist intibint's debut EP What Are You Willing To Do.

 Film

-Having released music videos and short films between 2011 and 2017, Sultan completed his first documentary film Vibrations in 2018 which he co-directed and executive produced.
-The film follows Sultan's journey as he re-imagines heritage music from Kuwait in the form of a cultural exchange with young musicians in Kingston, Jamaica while emphasizing the role social and political challenges played in forming a vibrant, creative community in the country today.
+Having released music videos and short films between 2011 and 2017, Sultan completed his first documentary film, Vibrations, in 2018, which he co-directed and executive produced.
+The film follows Sultan's journey as he re-imagines heritage music from Kuwait in the form of a cultural exchange with young musicians in Kingston, Jamaica, while emphasizing the role social and political challenges played in forming a vibrant, creative community in the country today.
 Vibrations received special screenings in London and Kuwait in 2018, each included a short performance and q&a with the audience.
-Vibrations was also screened in film festivals and independent cinemas from 2018 - 2019 and received awards at the Scandinavian International Film Festival and Houston International Film and Video Festival and official selections by the Brighton Rocks Film Festival and Amsterdam International Filmmaker Festival.
+Vibrations was also screened in film festivals and independent cinemas from 2018 to 2019 and received awards at the Scandinavian International Film Festival and Houston International Film and Video Festival and official selections by the Brighton Rocks Film Festival and Amsterdam International Filmmaker Festival.

 Sultan continues to release short films through his work in live performance and culture.